Climbing Mont Blanc with Much Better Adventures.

 Hikers posing on Mont Blanc.
 Photo: Getty.

-How dangerous is it to climb Mont Blanc?
+How Dangerous is it to Climb Mont Blanc?

 Be under no illusions.
 While many people successfully summit every day, this is still a serious mountain, with very real dangers.
 All routes have their own unique threats, with even the classic Gouter route exposing climbers to rockfall in the Grand Couloir.
 Other dangers present across all routes include serac falls (falling chunks of ice), falling into crevasses (cracks in the glacier), fast changing weather and avalanches.
 Being with an experienced guide significantly improves your safety levels, but no-one should ever think they are immune from the dangers of mountain climbing.
 It comes with the territory.